ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

 Database scanning is the mechanism to process a record.
-Processing means making the record perform its task, for instance reading an I/O channel, converting the read value to engineering units, attaching a timestamp to the value and checking the alarm limits.
-How data is handled when a record is processed depends on the record type.
+Processing means making the record perform its task, for instance reading an I/O channel, converting the read value to engineering units, attaching a timestamp to the value or checking the alarm limits.
+How data are handled when a record is processed depends on the record type.

 Four basic types of record scanning are provided: Periodic, Event, I/O Event and Passive.
 All these methods can be mixed in an IOC.

--  **Periodic**: A request can be made to process a record periodically.
+-  **Periodic**: A record is processed periodically.
    A number of time intervals are supported, typically ranging from 10 Hz to 0.01 Hz.
 Ranges are configurable to support higher and lower rates.